-At four different sites along the Ohio River, American Municipal Power (AMP) Ohio is retrofitting old locks and dams operated by the U.S. Army Corps of Engineers to generate environmentally friendly hydropower.
-Many of these projects have broken ground over recent years, but the first to get underway was at Cannelton Dam, located along the Ohio River near Cannelton, Indiana.
+At six different sites along the Ohio River, American Municipal Power, Inc. (AMP) is retrofitting existing locks and dams operated by the U.S. Army Corps of Engineers to generate environmentally friendly hydropower.
+Many of these projects have broken ground over recent years, but the first to get underway was at Cannelton Locks and Dam, located along the Ohio River near Cannelton, Indiana.

 Tracking Ohio River conditions

 To sufficiently track conditions around the dam, AMP officials opted for two NexSens 3100-MAST Data Loggers to be placed at locations upstream and downstream of the dam.
 Each system includes a solar panel for continuous operation and cellular modem for remote, wireless data transmission.
 Although now superseded by the X2 data logger, the original logger units remain in use as of 2023.

 Connected to the logger at each station is an optical dissolved oxygen sensor from YSI.
 The sensors use optical technology for improved performance and reduced maintenance.
 An integrated thermistor measures river temperatures, which also influence DO concentrations.
 The sensor stores calibration data internally to simplify maintenance during routine site visits.
 Secure deployment pipes mounted on the lock walls protect sensors during normal operation and facilitate access for maintenance.

 Logged data arrives via cellular telemetry in near real-time to the WQData LIVE web datacenter.
 WQData LIVE permits access for project personnel through a secure login from any web browser.
 Other features include live views, historical data reports, and alarms that notify of unusual conditions.

 Rated capacity: 88 MW